JaredCMNDA/CommandaStructures/README.md

 - All data structures are implemented as C++20 templates and support custom types (as long as `operator==` is defined).
 - Iterators implement STL-compatible traits so algorithms like `std::find()` and `std::copy()` work out-of-the-box.
 - Reverse iterators (`rbegin()` / `rend()`) are available in structures based on `DoubleLinkedList`.
+- See the `examples/` folder for real-world usage and custom type support.

 ## License